WICG/datacue/explainer.md

 ### Control messages for media streaming clients

-A media streaming server uses media timed events to send control messages to media client library, such as [dash.js](https://github.com/Dash-Industry-Forum/dash.js/wiki).
+A media streaming server uses timed metadata to send control messages to media client library, such as [dash.js](https://github.com/Dash-Industry-Forum/dash.js/wiki).
 Typically, segmented streaming protocols such as HLS and MPEG-DASH make use of a manifest document that informs the client of the available encodings of a media stream, e.g., the Media Presentation Description (MPD) document in MPEG-DASH.

 Should any of the content in the manifest document need to change, the client should refresh it by requesting an updated copy from the server.
 Section 5.10.4 of the [MPEG-DASH specification](https://standards.iso.org/ittf/PubliclyAvailableStandards/c065274_ISO_IEC_23009-1_2014.zip) describes an event type that is used to notify a client application.
 An in-band `emsg` event is used as an alternative to setting a cache duration in the response to the HTTP request for the manifest, so the client can refresh the MPD when it actually changes, as opposed to waiting for a cache duration expiry period to elapse.
 This also has the benefit of reducing the load on HTTP servers caused by frequent server requests.